amignan/Intro2CATriskModelling/README.md

 A basic template to develop a catastrophe (CAT) risk model (here with ad-hoc parameters & models).
 Available in both R (`CAT_StarterKit.R`) and Python (`CAT_StarterKit.py`).

-## Supplementary material: CAT Risk Modelling Sandbox v1.0
+## CAT Risk Modelling Sandbox v1.0

 This tutorial acts as a guide to catastrophe (CAT) risk modelling, streamlining the intricate processes typically associated with developing a CAT model while retaining a realistic context.
 This is achieved by implementing various perils in a virtual environment, as represented in the next figure (Mignan, 2025:fig. 3.10):